chris-kc-cheng/study-notes/Canada/Citizenship.md

 # Discover Canada 🍁

+> [!TIP]
+> Use the numbers from the official study guide, regardless of any newer or updated information.

-## Rights and Responsibilities of Citizenship
+## Rights and Responsibilities of Citizenship ⚖️

-- `1215` Magna Carta (Great Charter of Freedoms)
+- `1215` **Magna Carta** in England (Great Charter of Freedoms)
   - Freedom of conscience and religion
   - Freedom of thought, belief, opinion and expression, including freedom of speech and of the press
   - Freedom of peaceful assembly
   - Freedom of association
-- Habeas corpus (the right to challenge unlawful detention by the state)
+- **Habeas corpus**, the right to challenge unlawful detention by the state, from English common law
 - `1982` Canadian Charter of Rights and Freedoms
   - Mobility Rights
   - Aboriginal Peoples' Rights
   - Official Language Rights and Minority Language Educational Rights
   - Multiculturalism
+- Equality of Women and Men
 - Citizenship Responsibilities
   1. Obeying the law (the rule of law)
   2. Taking responsibility for oneself and one's family